-1 The initial dose of the Hep B vaccination must be given at Week 2.
+The initial dose of the Hep B vaccination is ideally given at Week 2, though there is flexibility around the timing of the vaccination.
 Subsequent doses may be given at different visits than indicated in this SOE, as long as sites follow manufacturer guideline timing.

-2 GC/CT NAAT testing may be performed using urine or a vaginal swab; TV testing is performed using a vaginal swab.
+$^{2}$ GC/CT NAAT testing may be performed using urine or a vaginal swab; TV testing is performed using a vaginal swab.
+If a woman is menstruating, the swab may be collected at a later visit and all testing using the swab may be performed at that later visit.

-3 The HIV testing algorithm is provided in the SSP Manual.
-If HIV rapid testing is indicated, this testing may be performed in the clinic or the laboratory.
+The HIV testing algorithm is provided in the SSP Manual.
+If HIV rapid testing is indicated, this testing may be p erformed in the clinic or the laboratory.
 At least one HIV test must be available the same day as sample collection and before product is administered.
+Product is administered.
+Additional HIV testing may be requested by the 084HIV alias committee.

-4 Pregnancy testing may be performed in the clinic or the laboratory.
+Pregnancy testing may be performed in the clinic or the laboratory.
 Results must be available the same day as sample collection and before product is administered.
 Testing may be performed using a urine, plasma, or serum sample.
 The assay used for pregnancy testing must have a limit of detection of 25 mIU/mL or lower.
 Pregnancy testing is not required at subsequent visits if a positive result is obtained and the participant is still pregnant.

-5 HCV antibody testing.
+HCV antibody testing.

-6 BUN/urea, creatinine, CPK, calcium, phosphorous, glucose, amylase, and lipase.
+BUN/urea, creatinine, CPK, calcium, phosphorous, glucose, amylase, and lipase.

-7 AST, ALT, TBili, and alkaline phosphatase.
+AST, ALT, TBili, and alkaline phosphatase.

-8 Total cholesterol, HDL, triglycerides, and LDL (either calculated or measured).
+Total cholesterol, HDL, triglycerides, and LDL (either calculated or measured).
 Participants should have fasted for at least 8 hours, preferably 12 hours, prior to sample collection.
+If participants are not fasting, do not order the lipid testing.
+Participants may return for testing or it can be performed at next visit.

-9 Stored plasma will be used for Quality Assurance testing and other assessments at the HPTN LC (see Section 9).
-Assessments will be performed retrospectively; results will not be returned to study sites or participants, except as noted in Section 9.0.
+Stored plasma will be used for Quality Assurance testing and other as sessments at the HPTN LC (see Section 9).
+As sessments will be performed retros pectively; results will not be returned to study sites or participants, except as noted in Section 9.0.